otrv4/otrv4/otrv4.md

   i: the ratchet id.
   j: the sending message id.
   k: the receiving message id.
-  pn: number of messages in the previous chain.
+  pn: the number of messages in the previous DH ratchet.

 Key variables:
   'root_key[i]': the root key for ratchet i.